costa-rica/The404ManagerFront/README.md

-# NavBAr at the top
+# NavBar at the top

 ## Description